skywaLKer518/A-Recsys/README.md

 ```

 By default, the code generates a ground truth interaction file *res_T_test.csv* from *obs_te.csv*, and perform recommendation on all users that appear in *res_T_test.csv*; however, you can generate your own *res_T_test.csv* to narrow down user set on which recommendation is performed.

+### dependencies
+Code is tested with Tensorflow version 0.8, 0.9, 0.11, 0.12.
+We are working on to support TF v1.0.

 ## Cite
 Please cite the following if you find this helpful.